dalibor/dalibornasevic.com/posts/001-hello-world.md

 tags: [personal, blog]
 ---

 Hello everyone!
-This is my technical blog.
-It's a Ruby on Rails web application that you can find the source code on my [Github](https://github.com/dalibor/dalibornasevic.com "My blog") account.
+I'm Dalibor and this is my blog.
+It's a simple Ruby on Rails application that you can find the source code on [Github](https://github.com/dalibor/dalibornasevic.com "Dalibor Nasevic blog").

-I tried out few blogging platforms but none was too exciting.
-Sometimes it's more fun to build your own thing and have full control over both development and deployment.
-It's a good learning exercise and a playground for improving your TDD skills, learn how to setup new VPS box, configure web server and go through the deployment process.
-I'll share some of my experiences with it here.
+Besides the fact that I can customize it, the reason for building something from scratch is the experience I get by maintaining it live.
+It's a playground to experiment, learn TDD, go through Rails version upgrades, configure VPS, web servers, deployment process and all the fun stuff.